smasky/SWAT-UQ/docs/best_management_practices.md

 ## Background

 When watersheds are impacted by nonpoint source pollution, the integration of the SWAT model with best management practices (BMPs) has proven to be a reliable and effective tool.
-This example come from the [article](https://www.sciencedirect.com/science/article/pii/S0043135424016877)(Long et al, 2025).
+This example refers to the [article](https://www.sciencedirect.com/science/article/pii/S0043135424016877)(Long et al, 2025).

 <figure align="center">
   <img src="./pic/sihu.svg"  width="600"/>
-  <figcaption>Information about Four Lake watershed</figcaption>
 </figure>

+<p align="center"><strong>Information about Four Lake watershed</strong></p>

-The Four Lake watershed is located in the middle reaches of the Yangtze River and the hinterland of the Jianghan Plain.
-For studying the water quality of this watershed, we build the SWAT model first.
+The Four Lake watershed locates in the middle reaches of the Yangtze River and the hinterland of the Jianghan Plain.
+For studying the transportation of water quality in this watershed, we build the SWAT model first.
 The data set used includes:

 - **DEM** - The ASTER GDEM with a spatial resolution of 30 meters
 - **Land Use** - The CNLUCC (China Land-Use/Cover Change) dataset